 Once we have all the ideas we can handle, we’ll focus on delivering features.
 Our features must live up to the dreams of Higher Ed Pros. @nathansmonk and his team are working hard to turn dreams into a reality.

 Our aim is to have Higher Ed pros using our plugin as quickly as possible.
 We want our development to be guided by real user stories.

-We plan to sustain our open core through support services.
-We love the idea of support services because companies are literally paying us to ensure our code is great and our systems are functional.
+We plan to sustain our open core through cloud-basses SaaS products.
+We love the idea of SaaS products because companies are literally paying us to ensure our code is great and our systems are functional.